OccupyWallStreet/OWSTech_Share/README.md

 Owstech Share
 =============
-A share module with no js tracking, simple-clean html5 markup, and fancy css transitions.
+A Drupal share module with no js tracking, simple-clean html5 markup, and fancy css transitions.
 This was created in support the needs of Occupy affiliated sites to preserve anonimity of its visitors (or not specifically aiding corporations from tracking our visitors browsing behaviors)
 The drawer functionality was an attempt to make this tool functional while not plastering social media corporate logos all over our sites.